algosup/2024-2025-project-3-quickest-path-team-2/documents/management/documents/risk_management.md

 # Risk Management

 ## Introduction
-Every projects has possible risks that could become inconvenient at some point and jeopardize the project.
-To make sure it doesn't happen, this document has for purpose to regroup spotted possible risks and prepare a mitigation plan, ensuring project succes.
+Every project has possible risks that could become problematic at some point and jeopardize the project.
+To make sure it doesn't happen, this document has for purpose to regroup spotted possible risks and prepare a Mitigation Plan, ensuring project success.

 > [!NOTE]
-> This document can be uppdated anytime during the project, please check if you are on the latest commit.
+> This document can be updated anytime during the project, please check if you are on the latest commit.

-## All Risks and Mitigation plans
+## All Risks and Mitigation Plans

 > ### **1.
 Client changes requirements**
 >
-> The client can unexpectedly change the requirement which could cause possible delay if the work with the previous requirement was done.
+> The client can unexpectedly change the requirements which could cause possible delay if the work with the previous requirements was done.

-> ### Mitigation plan
+> ### Mitigation Plan
 >
 > To mitigate this possible issue, regular meeting and Q&As between the client and us are put in place, ensuring client's satisfaction on the current work.